 “We compared CSRHub data on perceived CSR performance for 14,441 companies and data on 937 companies from Investis, an international digital corporate communications and investor relations company.
 We determined we could explain 39% of the variation in digital communications quality for 845 overlapping companies – and found that good policies on employee compensation, employee training/health/safety, energy and climate change, and on environment policy were correlated with better digital communications performance.“

 Issues for HR, Communications, Sustainability & Technology Leaders to Consider

-- Many organizations have antiquated communication and human resource policies and systems – coupled with cultures that create friction rather than remove it.
-With increasingly distributed and contract workforces, how should organizations modernize to keep pace with workforce engagement and success trends?
+- Many organisations have antiquated communication and human resource policies and systems – coupled with cultures that create friction rather than remove it.
+With increasingly distributed and contract workforces, how should organisations modernise to keep pace with workforce engagement and success trends?

 - Contemporary success comes from hiring and retaining the best talent within budget regardless of their location and unique needs.
 What does your future workforce expect from you and what is reasonable to deliver?

-In an earlier blog I wrote about a complex intersection between human motivation, digital, and sustainability that Elcom and Creatorbase are exploring.
+I previously wrote about a complex intersection between human motivation, digital, and sustainability that Elcom and Creatorbase are exploring.
 And with much anticipation, we announced on June 2nd the #WorkforceSuccess15 initiative at the Sustainable Brands 2015 conference (recaps & videos).